 - How to create RSS feed for WordPress Blog

-If you are planning to start a WordPress.com blog with custom domain by paying $12, I would rather suggest to get a self hosted blog for yourself.
-You can buy hosting + domain for $22/1 year from Dreamhost using coupon SML97, which is much better option, when you are planning to invest.
+If you are planning to start a WordPress.com blog with the custom domain by paying $12, I would rather suggest getting a self-hosted blog for yourself.
+You can buy hosting + domain for $69/1 year from Dreamhost , which is a much better option when you are planning to invest.

-When it comes to creating a blog for making money online, business purpose or corporate Blogging, WordPress.org (Self hosted blog) is the best.
-With self hosted blog, you get the complete control of your blog and you can do anything you want.
+When it comes to creating a blog for making money online, business purpose or Corporate Blogging, WordPress.org (Self hosted blog) is the best.
+With a self-hosted blog, you get the complete control of your blog, and you can do anything you want.
 Since WordPress will be installed on your server, so you don’t need to be worried about anything apart from taking care of blog maintenance and getting your blog deleted by WordPress team.

-More over, a self hosted blog offers many SEO benefits which could be achieved by custom plugins and SEO plugins, that we can’t use on WordPress.com blog.
+Moreover, a self-hosted blog offers many SEO benefits that could be achieved by custom plugins and SEO plugins, that we can’t use on WordPress.com blog.

 It all comes down to the way you want to use it, and for what purpose you want to use it for.
-If you want a basic blog, and if you don’t have the know-how about hosting and what goes on in the background of websites than you will be more than happy with WordPress.com.
-However, if you want something that is customizable, and you want to run a full-fledged website, then WordPress.org is for you.
+If you want a basic blog for general writing & don’t want to make money from it, then you will be more than happy with WordPress.com.
+However, if you want something that is customizable, and you want to run a full-fledged website, make money out of it; then WordPress.org is for you.

-I’m using Self hosted WordPress sites for almost 4 years and never had any issue managing them.
-Though, initially getting used to hosted and managing your blog might sound like a task, but with the awesome tutorials and WordPress community support, any one with or without technical skills can learn it.
+I’m using Self-hosted WordPress sites for almost seven years and never had any issue managing them.
+Though, initially getting used to hosted and maintaining your blog might sound like a task, but with the awesome tutorials and WordPress community support, anyone with or without technical skills can learn it.
 So, my suggestion is to get a WordPress.org blog instead of WordPress.com when you are looking for long-term Blogging.